Marin Headlands: Military sites

-The Marin Headlands is the site of a number of historic military settlements fortifications, including Fort Cronkhite, Fort Barry, a large number of bunkers and batteries, and the SF-88 Nike Missile silo.
-From the 1890s, the first military installations were built to prevent hostile ships from entering San Francisco Bay.
-The batteries at Kirby Cove, above Black Sands Beach, south of Rodeo Beach, and at Battery Mendell are examples of fortifications from the pre-World War I period.
-During World War II Batteries Wallace, Townsley, and 129 on Hawk Hill were built into the hills to protect them from aerial bombardment and the high caliber shells that would be fired by Axis battleships.
+The Marin Headlands are the site of a number of historic military settlements and fortifications, including Fort Cronkhite, Fort Barry, a large number of bunkers and batteries, and the SF-88 Nike Missile silo.
+The Baker–Barry Tunnel connects the former military bases Fort Barry and Fort Baker in the Marin Headlands of Marin County, California.
+In the 1890s, the first military installations were built to prevent hostile ships from entering San Francisco Bay.
+The batteries at Kirby Cove, above Black Sands Beach, south of Rodeo Beach, and at Battery Mendell are examples of fortifications from the pre–World War I period.
+During World War II, Batteries Wallace, Townsley, and 129 on Hawk Hill were built into the hills to protect them from aerial bombardment and the high-caliber shells that would be fired by Axis battleships.
 The emplacements at the top of Hawk Hill were used for a radio station.
 During the Cold War, the gun batteries were decommissioned, but antiaircraft missile sites were built on the northern and southern sides of Rodeo Lagoon.
 Radar sites were placed atop Hawk Hill and Hill 88.
 At several locations, shelters were built into the hillsides to protect the military personnel from the use of nuclear, biological, or chemical weapons.

 Observation posts known as base end stations can also be found in the Headlands.
 A well-preserved example can be seen near the northern end of Rodeo Beach, and others are located near the Point Bonita Lighthouse and on Wolf Ridge as it slopes down to the sea.

 All military sites in the Headlands are now decommissioned and returned to civilian use.
 Some military facilities, such as SF-88, have been preserved as historical sites.
 Many historical buildings are now used by non-profit organizations, but maintained in their historical condition.

 Other historic landmarks in the Headlands include Point Bonita Lighthouse.

 Development

 In the 1960s, the government sold over 2000 acre of land in the Marin Headlands to a private developer who planned to build a city named Marincello.
-The development would house 30,000 people amongst 50 apartment towers, vast tracts of single-family homes, and a hotel along the headlands pristine shoreline and hills.
+The development was to house 30,000 people in 50 apartment towers, vast tracts of single-family homes, a shopping center, and a hotel along the Headlands' pristine shoreline and hills.
 In 1970, the developer lost a lawsuit claiming the land was illegally zoned.
-The thousands of acres that would have been developed were sold to the Golden Gate National Recreation Area allowing the open space to stay intact as a park.
+The thousands of acres that would have been developed were sold to the Golden Gate National Recreation Area, allowing the open space to stay intact as a park.